Who was Thich Nhat Hanh?

 Engaged Buddhism

-Thich Nhat Hanh coined the phrase 'engaged Buddhism' during the Vietnam War to describe his effort to hold meditation practice and social action together as one path.
-He organised relief work among civilians without taking sides, established schools and clinics, and trained monks and nuns as relief workers.
+Thich Nhat Hanh coined the phrase 'engaged Buddhism' during the Vietnam War.
+It named his effort to hold meditation§ practice and social action together as one path.
+He organised relief work among civilians without taking sides.
+He established schools and clinics.
+He trained monks and nuns as relief workers.
 Martin Luther King nominated him for the Nobel Prize in 1967, calling him 'an apostle of peace and non-violence.'
 The nomination was denied for political reasons.
 Thich Nhat Hanh was refused return to Vietnam for nearly four decades.

 Plum Village and the lay teaching

-The Plum Village community he founded in the Dordogne in 1982 grew into a network of practice centres across five continents.
-His most important teaching innovation was the 'Day of Mindfulness' — a structured retreat day designed for lay people with families and jobs.
-The underlying argument: if the practice requires leaving ordinary life, it is too fragile.
-Being Peace, The Heart of the Buddha's Teaching, The Miracle of Mindfulness — his books were written explicitly to bring Buddhist ideas to people who were not looking for Buddhism.
+He founded the Plum Village§ community in the Dordogne in 1982.
+It grew into a network of practice centres across five continents.
+His most important teaching innovation was the 'Day of Mindfulness', a structured retreat day designed for lay people with families and jobs.
+The underlying argument was simple.
+If the practice requires leaving ordinary life, it is too fragile.
+Books like Being Peace, The Heart of the Buddha's Teaching and The Miracle of Mindfulness were written explicitly to bring Buddhist ideas to readers who were not looking for Buddhism.
+Walking meditation§ and conscious breathing are the practical core.

 In the index

-Thich Nhat Hanh on emptiness, signlessness and aimlessness is the three Dharma seals — the three marks that distinguish Buddhist teaching from mere philosophy — delivered in his characteristic short-sentence style.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness↗ is the three Dharma seals delivered in his characteristic short-sentence style.
+The three seals are the marks that distinguish Buddhist teaching from mere philosophy.
 Br.
-Troi Duc Niem's reflection from Plum Village is the same lineage from the inside, a younger monk in his community speaking from the same practice.
+Troi Duc Niem's reflection from Plum Village↗ is the same lineage from the inside.
+A younger monk in his community speaks from the same practice.
 The two items together show the living transmission across generations.

 — end of entry —